-- Show up, as scheduled, to teach all information pertaining to the course. - > Use the entirety of the lecture period as well as the allotted lab time for this course. - Provide notice of any schedule changes. - Maximize the time allotted for this course by assessing student aptitude of covered information at the close of each lecture, when time permits. - Present the material in a manner that can generally be understood by the majority of the class. - Be accessible to those who need assistance outside of the classroom setting, by way of email or in person, during office hours or reasonably scheduled appointment times. - ➤ Hold to any assignment(s) given during the course of the semester unless removed. - > Uphold the policies of the college as it pertains to the student's welfare in the course. - Not make any exceptions regarding the dismissal of any student from the course for reasons listed herein. - Allow each student the opportunity to discuss the material presented during the lecture period. - Provide examinations based on the information discussed in class that contain problems which use solving methods similar to those assigned from sections pertaining to the exam.
+- Show up, as scheduled, to teach all information pertaining to the course. - Use the entirety of the lecture period as well as the allotted lab time for this course. - Provide notice of any schedule changes. - Maximize the time allotted for this course by assessing student aptitude of covered information at the close of each lecture, when time permits. - Present the material in a manner that can generally be understood by the majority of the class. - Be accessible to those who need assistance outside of the classroom setting, by way of email or in person, during office hours or reasonably scheduled appointment times. - Respond to all e-mails in a timely and discretionary manner - Hold to any assignment(s) given during the course of the semester unless removed. - Uphold the policies of the college as it pertains to the student's welfare in the course. - Not make any exceptions regarding the dismissal of any student from the course for reasons listed herein. - Allow each student the opportunity to discuss the material presented during the lecture period. - Provide examinations based on the information discussed in class that contain problems which use solving methods similar to those assigned from sections pertaining to the exam.